 In 2003, Thea Munster organized the first Annual Toronto Zombie Walk.
 Seven people showed up (including herself).
 Right after the event, she wrote in Equalizing X Distort Magazine (EXD Vol. 04, Issue 01, Jan.
 2004): “Plans for the Zombie Walk 2004 are now in the works.
 I know everyone who was at the walk had a blast so I expect each of them will bring at least 2 more people… my goal is to get at least 40 zombies next October.”

-This October the Toronto Zombie Walk is expected to get 10,000 zombies to show up.
+This October the Toronto Zombie Walk is expected to get 10,000 zombies to show up (please note, this was originally posted in 2014).

 Guest Post by Thea Munster